 Make sure to bring your health insurance card with you to the appointment.
 For your first visit, you may also need to provide an identification document (passport or ID card).
 If you have any medical records or test results, it may also be necessary to carry them.

-Many doctors in Germany may have at least a basic understanding of English.
+Many doctors in Germany have at least a basic understanding of English.
 However, it is still a good idea for you to have basic knowledge of medical terminology in German.
-This will help you communicate your symptoms, concerns, and medical history more effectively.
+This will help you communicate your symptoms and concerns more effectively.
 You can also consider having a translation app ready.

 Be sure to mention any pre-existing health conditions, allergies, or medications you are taking during the appointment.